 Mark Levine has extensive experience counseling companies on general corporate matters, complex commercial transactions, mergers and acquisitions, securities law, corporate governance and regulatory compliance.
 Prior to joining Minerva Neurosciences in 2014, he served in senior legal positions at athenahealth, Inc., Clinical Data, Inc., Wheelabrator Technologies Inc., and Xpedior Incorporated.
 He holds a bachelor of arts degree from Binghamton University, SUNY, and a juris doctor degree from Washington University School of Law in St. Louis.

 Minerva Neurosciences is focused on the central nervous system (CNS) disease pharmaceutical market.
 Our pipeline will initially target the treatment of schizophrenia, major depressive disorder (MDD), insomnia, and Parkinson's disease, each of which affects millions of people around the world.
 Currently available treatment options for these conditions are known to have significant limitations that can often result in high rates of discontinuation of therapy and unsatisfactory efficacy and safety profiles.
 Family members also often face significant challenges associated with the burden of these and many other CNS diseases.
 We are pursuing the development of new therapeutic options based on its deep knowledge of the pathology of CNS diseases, the pharmacology of its library of compounds and its understanding of desired outcomes for unmet patient needs.
 We believe our product candidates each have novel mechanisms of action and represent differentiated treatment options with the potential to address significant unmet needs with improved efficacy and safety.

 We currently have a portfolio of first-in-class product candidates in the pipeline: MIN-101, MIN-117, MIN-202 and MIN-301.

 1601 Trapelo Road, Suite 284

 For general inquiries, please contact:

-For media inquiries, please contact:
+For investor and media inquiries, please contact: